ddnexus/pagy/README.md

 - The `master` branch is the latest rubygem-published release.
 It also contains docs and comment changes that don't affect the published code.
 It is never force-pushed.
 - The `dev` branch is the development branch with the new code that will be merged in the next release.
 It could be force-pushed.
-- Expect any other branch to be experimental, force-pushed, rebased and/or deleted even without merging.
+- Expect any other branch to be internal, experimental, force-pushed, rebased and/or deleted even without merging.

 </details>